Role Of Information and Communication Technology (ICT) In Higher Education

 Today, ICT technologies have embedded themselves as commonplace entities in all aspects of life.
 This gives us further evidence that the world is rapidly moving towards increased adoption of digital technology.

 The role of ICTs in education is becoming more and more critical.
-The higher education sector has advanced with the help of various ICT tools such as laptops, smartphones, whiteboards, smartboards, digital cameras, projectors, video conferencing tools, audio recording tools, and many more.
+The higher education sector has advanced with the help of various ICT tools such as smart devices, smartboards, online classrooms, digital cameras, projectors, video conferencing tools, audio recording tools, and many more.

 However, ICT has benefited the higher education sector in more than just new tools.